Bitcoin Misadventures and Mistakes You can Learn From or Avoid

 Several people commented and responded.
 But no one offered to make the trade.
 He sent a second message.
 Another user on the site said that he would be happy to make the deal.

 May 22 is now Bitcoin Pizza Day.
 That’s the day that user, Jercos, delivered two Papa John’s pizzas to Laszlo in return for 10,000 bitcoins.
 It is also the first recorded bitcoin real-world transaction.
+It doesn’t have to be May 22nd but if you want to buy bitcoins nowadays here is a great place to buy bitcoins online.

 The Silk Road Misadventure on the Dark Web